chinzhengjie/ZJ_Portfolio/Airline & Airport Case Study/README.md

 <img src="Images/Airport%20Comparison%202.PNG">
 </p>

-For this visualisation, we filter out airports with fewer than 1000 total flights.
-Taking into account the total flights at each airport, LAX and SFO perform the best with the lowest average delay and lowest percentage of flights delayed.
+For both of the above visualisations, I filtered out airports with fewer than 1000 total flights.
+When considering the airports with a greater number of total flights (represented by red and purple data points), LAX and SFO are among the best when it comes to having the lowest average delay and lowest percentage of flights delayed.

-Similarly, here, we also filter out airports with fewer than 1000 total flights.
-When it comes to average taxi in and out duration, LAX performs quite poorly compared to others, despite doing well in the terms of delays.
-Airports such as PHX, SFO and LAS have better average taxi in and out durations.
+However, when it comes to average taxi in and out duration, LAX performs significantly worse compared to other airports, despite doing well in the terms of delays.
+Airports with a greater number of total flights such as PHX, SFO and LAS have better average taxi in and out durations.
+Thus, based on these metrics, SFO seems to be one of the best choices for airports.

 <p align="center"> <b>
 Airport Connectivity